brashrebel/display-post-meta/readme.txt

 Data is output in tabs on the side of the screen that reveal more on hover.

+2. screenshot-2.png

+Data is output inline via the Post Meta link (not present in all themes).

 == Changelog ==

 = 1.5 =

 * Check to ensure user is an administrator before displaying content or button rather than just logged in
+* Don't show the toolbar button on archives, admin pages and others where it doesn't make sense
+* Show the toolbar button for small screens (was hidden)
+* Add a Post Meta link next to the Edit post link on the front end
+* Show meta data inline when Post Meta link is clicked

 = 1.4 =